 Course Objectives Course Outcomes SN Students will try to learn: After successful completion of the course student will be able to: 1.
 To analyze the different RC and LC oscillator circuits using OPAMP and to determine the frequency of oscillation.
 Assemble the different oscillator circuits using OPAMPs for various frequencies.
 2. To understand the operation and design of various multivibrator, S/H and IA circuits using OPAMP for a given specification.
-Knowandassemble multivibrator circuits using OPAMP in various configuration to determine its frequency.
+Knowandassemblemultivibrator circuits using OPAMP in various configuration to determine its frequency.
 3. Classify, analyze and assemble A/D and D/A converters.
-4. Students will be able to describe various functional blocks of basic electronic and PC based instrumentation system.
-5. the various transducers, sensors, sensors, actuators and their use in 6.
-Students will be able to describe functional blocks of biomedical instrumentation system and its safety codes.
+4. · · Students will be able to describe various functional blocks of basic electronic and PC based instrumentation system.
+5. the various transducers, sensors, Students will be able to explain principle of operation of various transducers, sensors, actuators and their use in developing electronic instrumentation system.
+6. Students will be able to describe functional blocks of biomedical instrumentation system and its safety codes.